 Fred Haberman and his daughter Celeste on the pond

 Only a few people have kept the game alive into adulthood.
-One of them is Fred Haberman, co-founder of Haberman, a brand public relations firm.
+One of them is Fred Haberman, co-founder of Haberman, Modern Storytellers for Pioneers.

 Crashing headfirst into mid-life crisis in 2005, Fred had a vision: create a national pond hockey tournament.
 Fred perfected the idea as he painstakingly shoveled and smoothed his own backyard pond on a peaceful creek.